John Collison: Forbes article

 A profile of the brothers published in Forbes in 2021 claimed the brothers had "escaped" from Limerick, describing it as a "warzone" because of a gang feud and it was "the 'murder capital' of Europe".
 It claimed "shootings, pipe bomb attacks, and stabbings" happened there every night.
 It also claimed that "Some bad neighbourhoods are even walled off by a dirty graffitied 10-foot-high barrier, like the Berlin Wall".

 The article received a lot of publicity online, causing a backlash.
 Patrick tweeted "Not only mistaken about Limerick but the idea of 'overcoming' anything is crazy.
 We are who we are because we grew up where we did".
 Collison tweeted it was "daft".
 Patrick O'Donovan called on the magazine and author to apologise to the people of Limerick "or the insult and hurt caused" by it.
 He also tweeted "I am calling on them to come to Limerick where I will gladly set the record straight in respect of what our county and city has to offer as opposed to what your work of fiction depicts," and "Please let me know when suits to visit."
 Niall Collins tweeted that the article was a "disgraceful description of Limerick, home to so many fine and decent people".
 The article was removed from the website on 9 April 2021.

+Podcast

+In 2025 Collison debuted a new podcast called "A Cheeky Pint" featuring interviews with leaders in the tech industry.